 Which Towns do You Consider the Best Mountain Towns?

-Technically, all the towns I listed on my post about the best skiing town in America can be included in this list as well.
+Technically, all the towns I listed in my post about the best skiing town in America can be included in this list as well.
 They’re all located in charming towns with perfect snowy mountains serving as backdrop.

 Have you visited any of the mountain ranges in the US?